lukaszjedrasiak/notebook--js/nullish-coalescing.md

 > learn more about optional chaining in iterations via arrays
 > i.e.: `data.documents?.forEach(item => ...`

-**The nullish coalescing operator `??` provides a short way to choose the first “defined” value from a list, instead of displaying "null" or "undefined"**
+**The nullish coalescing operator `??` provides a short way to choose the first “defined” value from a list, instead of displaying "null" or "undefined".**

 ## example